gustavoriverag/thorkellbot/README.md

 The mould was designed to be reusable, and also to secure alignment of the wheel during the casting process, and also maintaining the casted tire in place with the included slots in the wheel, considering the poor adhesion of silicone to PLA.

+## Wiring

+In the following picture, you can see a diagram of our project's electronics:

+In order to optimize ground and 5v pin usage, we used a breadboard, but since we needed to stay within 1kg, we cut a standard breadboard to just 10 rows with a saw.
 ## Assembly

+For assembly we reccomend going from the bottom up.
+First mounting the DC Motor brackets, and aligning them as good as you can.
+Then, mounting the caster wheel with its adapter, and also the IR Sensor with its spacer.
+Then, we secured the l298n motor driver with cable ties to the chassis, and did the same to the battery.